Ucodia/p5.plotSvg/documentation.md

 ## endSvgGroup
 Ends the current user-defined group of SVG elements.
+When closing a named group this simply stops tagging subsequent commands with that group's ID.
+When closing an unnamed group it writes the closing `</g>` tag into the SVG output.